-General, exhibitors may use sound equipment in their booths so long as the noise level does not disrupt the activities of neighboring exhibitors.
-Speakers and other sound devices should be positioned so as to direct sound into the booth rather than into the aisle.
-Rule of thumb: Sound and noise should not exceed 80 decibels when measured from the aisle immediately in front of a booth.
-The use of sound systems or equipment producing sound is a privilege, not a right.
-Show Management reserves the right to determine at what point sound constitutes interference with others and must be discontinued.
+Exhibitors may use sound equipment in their booths as long as the noise level does not disrupt the activities of neighboring exhibitors.
+Speakers and other sound devices should be positioned to direct sound into the booth, rather than into the aisle.
+Sound and noise should not exceed 80 decibels when measured from the aisle immediately in front of a booth.
+Show Management reserves the right to discontinue an exhibitor's sound equipment use.